aileot/nvim-thyme/README.md

 - I don't like to mess up `lua/` as I still write Lua when it seems to be more comfortable than Fennel.
 (Type annotation helps us very much.)

 > [!TIP]
 > Optionally, you can manage your Fennel files under `lua/` instead of `fnl/`
 > directory.

-- ...and more features!

-And this project started from scratch.
+...and more features!
+So, this project started from scratch.

 ## ✔️ Requirements